kinant/ios-nanodegree-VirtualTourist/README.md

 - If attraction pins bother the view, you can toggle them on or off with the hide or show attractions button
 - For some reason, I sometimes get the following error when adding a pin: "*** Terminating app due to uncaught exception 'NSInvalidArgumentException', reason: '*** -_referenceData64 only defined for abstract class.
 Define -[NSTemporaryObjectID_default _referenceData64]!'"

-- The above error occurs randomnly.
+- The above error occurs randomly.
 It could be on the first pin being added or the hundredth pin being added.
 I have yet to fix this issue.
+All I know is that it is an issue that occurs when saving the context.